SystemFw/dynosaur/docs/Schema.md

 tagged.read(out)
 ```

-This is common enough to be worth a `tag` combinator, which is what
+This is common enough to be worth a `tag` method on `Schema`, which is what
 you saw in the initial example.

 ```scala mdoc:silent